 Analysis of Inventory

-Inventory Accounting Policy
+Accounting Policy on Inventory

 Inventories are stated at the lower of cost or market.
 Cost is computed using standard cost, which approximates actual cost, on a first-in, first-out basis.
 Cisco provides inventory write-downs based on excess and obsolete inventories determined primarily by future demand forecasts.
 The write-down is measured as the difference between the cost of the inventory and market based upon assumptions about future demand and charged to the provision for inventory, which is a component of cost of sales.
 At the point of the loss recognition, a new, lower cost basis for that inventory is established, and subsequent changes in facts and circumstances do not result in the restoration or increase in that newly established cost basis.
-In addition, Cisco records a liability for firm, noncancelable, and unconditional purchase commitments with contract manufacturers and suppliers for quantities in excess of Cisco's future demand forecasts consistent with its valuation of excess and obsolete inventory.
+In addition, Cisco records a liability for firm, noncancelable, and unconditional purchase commitments with contract manufacturers and suppliers for quantities in excess of the future demand forecasts consistent with the valuation of excess and obsolete inventory.

-Cisco Systems Inc., Annual Report
+Cisco Systems Inc., balance sheet: inventory

-USD $ in millions
+US$ in millions